JiahengHu/JiahengHu.github.io/_posts/2018-6-25-Machine Learning Notes.md

 &\leq k\gamma
 \end{align}$$

 We have second step because u is unit length vector so the product of the norms is greater than the dot product of the two.
 This means $k\leq (\frac{D}{\gamma})^2.
-Note that this bound does not inovlve in the number of training samples.
+Note that this bound does not involve in the number of training samples.
 So the number of mistakes perceptron made is only bounded by D and $\gamma$.